-Fortunately, our expert team knows its printers, and we've picked out all the best models right here for you – we've factored in costs, features, design and everything else that matters, though you'll still need to do a few calculations yourself.
+To help you pick the best printer for you, we've collated this list of all the best printers for every need and budget - we've factored in costs, features, design and everything else that matters, though you'll still need to do a few calculations for yourself.
+Interested in how we put it together?
+You can read all about how we test at T3.

 The best printers to buy today in 2022